“We are all SO Different”… Or are we?

 So often in the nutritional community and mainstream the phrase “we are all so different” comes up to justify or avoid disagreement upon different dietary approaches.

 I have heard people say, ‘I can’t eat fruit” while another says “I need a lot of meat” or “I am a protein person and just need more” while they all end the conversation with, “Well we are all just so different”.
-To me this is a conscious or unconscious cop out, a way to self justify and avoid any conflict in a arena that is made to be as confusing and unstable as possible in the mainstream realm.
-In other words in the mainstream and even in college level nutritional classes the subject of nutrition is made to seem so individual and confusing that anyone can justify their approach with the words “We are all so different”…
+To me, this is a conscious or unconscious cop-out, a way to self-justify and avoid any conflict in an arena that is made to be as confusing and unstable as possible in the mainstream realm.
+In other words, in the mainstream and even in college-level nutritional classes the subject of nutrition is made to seem so individual and confusing that anyone can justify their approach with the words “We are all so different”…

 The next time someone says “We are all So Different” you can ask them, “Are we really”?

-Please share any thoughts, comments or topics you wish me to branch off on with this.
+Please share any thoughts, comments, or topics you wish me to branch off on with this.

 PS if you want to take your health to the next level, and are interested in learning to apply a properly planned holistic plant-based or 100% raw vegan diet…

 I feel blessed to live in loving service as a Registered Holistic Nutritionist and raw food lifestyle coach offering most of my 1 on 1 coaching sessions by donation with the option for larger coaching packages with set prices.

 Learn more about my Coaching Here

 A wonderful clear understanding of why a raw vegan fruit diet makes our life hum with life.
 Thank you.
 My love roger

 Bless you brother, been too long, how are you!?
 Sending much love, thanks for writing n connecting always!!